0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

         // AXI LITE DEFAULT
         axi_lite.wstrb = 4'b1111; // we write all by default.

-        // csr flushing keeps value by default, only set at beginning of flush and deset a end of flush next_csr_flushing = csr_flushing;
+        // csr flushing keeps value by default
+        // only set at beginning of flush and deset a end of flush next_csr_flushing = csr_flushing;

         case (state)
             IDLE: begin
                 // when idling, we simply read and write, no problem !
-                // but let's be carefull and notif in case of error (no traps yet to handle that) if(read_enable && write_enable) $display("ERROR, CAN'T READ AND WRITE AT THE SAME TIME!!!");
+                // but let's be carefull and notif in case of error
+                // (no traps yet to handle that) if(read_enable && write_enable) $display("ERROR");

                 else if(csr_flush_order) begin
                     // don't forget to keep in mind that we are flushing from order